juanlatorre/awesome-stars/README.md

 ## Others

+- [AlexChesser/recruiter-autoresponse](https://github.com/AlexChesser/recruiter-autoresponse) - Based on the Medium Article entitled - "Career Advice Nobody Gave Me: Never ignore a recruiter" this repo has a copyable script which you can use to auto-respond to recruiters.
 - [rose-pine/rose-pine-theme](https://github.com/rose-pine/rose-pine-theme) - All natural pine, faux fur and a bit of soho vibes for the classy minimalist
 - [stefanbuck/jumpcat](https://github.com/stefanbuck/jumpcat) - A command palette for GitHub (browser extension)
 - [rose-pine/iterm](https://github.com/rose-pine/iterm) - Soho vibes for iTerm2